kenmoini/wsl-helper/README.md

 - A Windows 10 system with Powershell that can run Windows Subsystem for Linux: https://docs.microsoft.com/en-us/windows/wsl/faq#what-windows-skus-is-wsl-included-in

+## Deployment

 ### 1) Enable WSL

-In Step 2, the Powershell script that is run will check for WSL being installed and if not found will install it, or if you'd like to do so manually, see the steps here: https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps
+In Step 2, the Powershell script that is run will check for WSL being installed and if not found will install WSL v1.

+If you'd like install manually beforehand or complete additional instructions to install WSL v2, see the steps here: https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps

 ### 2) Create a new Fedora WSL Distribution